Symphony No. 26 (Michael Haydn)

-Michael Haydn's Symphony No. 26 in E-flat major, Perger 17, Sherman 26, MH 340, written in Salzburg in 1783, was the first of the only three symphonies published in his lifetime.
-It was one of several E-flat major symphonies attributed to Joseph Haydn (Hob.
+Michael Haydn's Symphony No. 26 in E♭ major, Perger 17, Sherman 26, MH 340, written in Salzburg in 1783, was the first of the only three symphonies published in his lifetime.
+It was one of several E♭-major symphonies attributed to Joseph Haydn (Hob.
 I:Es17).

-Scored for 2 oboes, 2 bassoons, 2 horns and strings, in three movements:
+The symphony is scored for two oboes, two bassoons, two horns, and strings.
+It is in three movements: